InfusionBot/Welcome-Bot/README.md

 ### Open Source

-We are an open source project on [GitHub](https://github.com/Welcome-Bot/welcome-bot).
+We are an open source project on [GitHub](https://github.com/InfusionBot/InfusionBot).
 Don’t believe what we’ve said earlier?
 Check out the source code for yourself!
 This means the maximum level of transparency, so you’ll never have to worry about privacy concerns.

 ## Docs

-Check out the docs on the [site](https://welcome-bot.github.io/docs)
+Check out the docs on the [site](https://infusionbot.github.io/docs)

 **Important note**: Remember to read the privacy policy and terms of service in the documentaion before inviting the bot.

 ## Commands

-Welcome-Bot has more than 80 commands, keeping a list of commands up to date here won't work out, [visit our site](https://welcome-bot.github.io/docs/commands.html) for list of all commands.
+InfusionBot has more than 100 commands, keeping a list of commands up to date here won't work out, [visit our site](https://infusionbot.github.io/docs/commands.html) for list of all commands.

 ## Default values

 ### Default message

 The default welcome message is `Welcome {mention} to the {server} server!\nYou are our {members_formatted} member`.
-Some placeholders can be used here, for info on those placeholders, [click here](https://welcome-bot.github.io/docs/commands.html#placeholders-in-welcome-message)
+Some placeholders can be used here, for info on those placeholders, [click here](https://infusionbot.github.io/docs/commands.html#placeholders-in-welcome-message)

 ### Default channel